mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

+## Build 7 Changes

+- A utility to upgrade old XML configuration files has been added.
+Under the **Configuration** menu, select **Upgrade Configuration**
+- Fixed MIDI bindings to Sustainable "SUS" functions so that the Note Off messages properly end the function
+- Fixed Long Press behavior

 ## Build 6 Changes

 - Mac install now has Universal binaries and should run on both Silicon and Intel Macs